-The town is connected to the Stadium the 50-metre Marks Barfield designed White Horse Bridge.
+The town is connected to the Stadium by the 50-metre Marks Barfield designed White Horse Bridge.

 where?
 Wembley Stadium, Wembley, West London HA9 0WS.
 Closest transport links: Wembley Park Station (Jubilee and Metropolitan lines), Wembley Stadium Station (Chiltern line) and Wembley Central Station (Bakerloo line and London overground train line).
 MAP

 when?
-The Wembley Stadium tour can be taken Monday to Saturday, 10am to 5pm, except on match days.
+The Wembley Stadium tour can be each day of the week, 10am to 3pm, except on match days.
 Advance booking is highly recommended.

 5. Kew Gardens